In this blog series we’ve examined Five Myths of Apache Spark Optimization. But one final, bonus myth remains unaddressed:

 - Spark Dynamic Allocation

-What remains untouched with all these options is waste at the application/platform level where applications run.
-This waste typically comprises around 40 percent of the optimization potential in a cloud environment.
+What remains untouched with all these options are overprovisioned resources at the application/platform level where workloads run.
+This resource waste typically comprises around 40 percent of the optimization potential in a cloud environment.

-This application/platform-level waste is not your fault, nor is it the fault of your developers.
-It stems from an underlying issue in application resource provisioning, particularly with Apache Spark.
+This application/platform-level overprovisioning is not your fault, nor is it the fault of your developers.
+It stems from an underlying issue in application resource provisioning, particularly with data workloads.

 The Challenge of Overprovisioning